dylancruse/react-todos/README.md

 # react-todos

-A simple to-do app built using the React framework.
+Simple to-do app built using React

 View in GitHub: https://dylancruse.github.io/react-todos/ (Select "Home" to populate the list with dummy data)